gregrickaby/nextjs-starter/README.md

 # The Best Damn Next.js Starter <!-- omit in toc -->

-I'm love standards and hate repeating myself.
+I'm love standards but hate repeating myself.

-I was copying/pasting the same configs, pages, and components from one Next.js project to another.
+I was literally copying & pasting the same configs, pages, and components from one Next.js project to another.
 Frustrated, I decided to create **a slightly opinionated, yet still bare-bones Next.js starter** for building websites.

 Behold 👉https://the-best-damn-nextjs-starter.vercel.app/